buhlergroup/qa-engineer-challenge-01/README.md

 ### Requirements
 - The most important features to be tested are identified and communicated
-- Cypress or Playwright is used as the testing framework
+- Playwright is used as the testing framework
-- Cypress or Playwright is configured to run tests
+- Playwright is configured to run tests
 - Tests are written in TypeScript
+- **Page Object Model** is implemented
-- At least 2 tests are written
+- All the 3 tests are covered

 ### General Conditions
 - Maximum of **45 minutes** for the task
 - The task should be completed in the browser using **GitHub Codespaces** or any **Integrated Development Environment (IDE)** of your choice
+- No AI or Google is allowed
 - **Playwright Documentation** is allowed (https://playwright.dev/docs/intro)

 ---